Sage/ez-streams/README.md

 This returns 3 streams which operate on the same input but perform different chains of operations.
 You can then pipe these 3 streams to different outputs.

+Note that you have to use futures (or callbacks) when piping these streams so that they are piped in parallel.
+See the examples in the `api-test._js` test file.

 You can also `join` the group of streams created by a fork, with a joiner function that defines how entries are dequeued from the group.

 ``` javascript